okfn/opendefinition/source/open-definition-dev.markdown

 *Comment: This clause is intended to forbid closing up knowledge by indirect means such as requiring a non-disclosure agreement.*

-*Comment: this is taken directly from item 7 of the OSD.*

 ### 10. License Must Not Be Specific to a Package

 The rights attached to the **work** must not depend on the work being part